 Saturn in Virgo requires that we take responsibility in this way - defining these things for ourselves, realizing and honouring our personal preferences, tailoring things specifically to ourselves.

-As long as people are doing this, there is little chance of tail-end Piscean Age energy being misused for power and profit.
+As long as people are doing this, there is less chance of tail-end Piscean Age energy being misused for power and profit.